When to Fertilize A Citrus Tree? Citrus is not the name of one particular tree species but a genus.

 Fertilizers that Citrus Trees Like

-The fertilizer you use will differ between Citrus trees growing in the ground and pot-grown ones.
+Your fertilizer will differ between Citrus trees growing in the ground and pot-grown ones.

 Pot-grown Citrus plants like nitrogen-rich soil.
 But along with nitrogen, these trees also need elements like magnesium, iron, manganese, zinc, copper, and boron in trace amounts.